 The modified system divides pulmonary hypertension into five groups:

 group 1: pulmonary arterial hypertension (disorders of the pulmonary ar...

 Pulmonary nodules are small, rounded opacities within the pulmonary interstitium.
 Pulmonary nodules are common and, as the spatial resolution of CT scanners has increased, detection of smaller and smaller nodules has occurred, which are more often an incidental finding.

-One grading system on pulmonary edema based on chest radiograph appearances and pulmonary capillary wedge pressure (PCWP) is as follows:
+One pulmonary edema grading based on chest radiograph appearances and pulmonary capillary wedge pressure (PCWP) is as follows:

 grade 0: normal chest radiograph, PCWP 8-12 mmHg

 grade 1: shows evidence of upper lobe diversion on a chest radiograph, PCWP 13-18 mmHg